New

 Supply From DTA To SEZ or SEZ To DTA Under GST

-Under the GST regime, supply of goods and services between Domestic Tariff Area (DTA) and Special Economic Zone (SEZ) units is treated as inter-state supply and is subject to specific regulations and provisions.
-There are two types of supplies that can take place between DTA and SEZ units:
+Under the GST regime, the supply of goods and services between the varied locations of Domestic Tariff Area units and Special Economic Zone units is considered inter-state supply and follows explicit regulations and stipulations.
+There exist two different kinds of provisions that can transpire between places in the DTA and those within SEZ establishments: some supplies involve complex transactions with shorter shipments amidst zones, while other dealings comprise more straightforward transfers amongst distant locales along with elaborate documentation across boundaries.

 Supply from DTA to SEZ

 a.
-The SEZ unit must be a registered person under GST and must have a valid GSTIN.
+The SEZ business must be a registered Goods and Services Tax taxpayer with a valid ID.

 b.
-The SEZ unit must not be engaged in any exempt supplies under GST.
+The SEZ business cannot be engaged in any activities exempt from GST obligations.

 c.
-The SEZ unit must be using the goods or services for authorized operations in the SEZ.
+The SEZ business must utilize the goods or services for authorized operational objectives within the Special Economic Zone.

 Supply from SEZ to DTA

-4. When an SEZ unit supplies goods or services to a recipient in the DTA, they must also issue a tax invoice and charge IGST on the supply.
-However, the SEZ unit is not entitled to claim input tax credit of the IGST paid on the supply.
-The recipient of the supply in the DTA can claim the ITC of the IGST paid on the supply, subject to certain conditions.
-The conditions for claiming the ITC of the IGST paid on the supply from SEZ to DTA are:
+2. When an SEZ unit supplies goods or services to a recipient located in the DTA, it must issue a tax invoice charging IGST on the supply.
+However, unlike recipients in the DTA, the SEZ unit cannot claim an input tax credit for the IGST paid.
+In contrast, the recipient of such supplies in the DTA may claim ITC for the IGST paid, provided certain prerequisites are satisfied.
+To claim ITC for IGST paid on supplies received from an SEZ, the recipient in the DTA must:

 b.
-The recipient must be engaged in taxable supplies under GST.
+The recipient has to be engaged in commercial operations under the GST regime.

 FAQs